inspec/inspec-aws/docs/resources/aws_ec2_network_interface_attachment.md

 # aws_ec2_network_interface_attachment

-Use the `aws_ec2_network_interface_attachment` InSpec audit resource to test properties of a single specific AWS EC2 Network Interface Attachment.
+Use the `aws_ec2_network_interface_attachment` InSpec audit resource to test properties of a single specific AWS EC2 network interface attachment.

-The AWS::EC2::NetworkInterfaceAttachment resource attaches an elastic network interface (ENI) to an Amazon EC2 instance.
+The `AWS::EC2::NetworkInterfaceAttachment` resource attaches an elastic network interface (ENI) to an Amazon EC2 instance.
 You can use this resource type to attach additional network interfaces to an instance without interruption.

 ## Syntax

-Ensure that Network Interface Attachment exists.
+Ensure that network interface attachment exists.

-    describe aws_ec2_network_interface_attachment(network_interface_id: 'NetworkInterfaceId') do
+    describe aws_ec2_network_interface_attachment(network_interface_id: 'NETWORK_INTERFACE_ID') do
       it { should exist }
     end